 Nope.
 You don’t have to sleep train your baby.
 If your baby is naturally a good sleeper and is able to self-soothe, there’s no need to sleep train your baby.
 In that case, it would be more about finding your baby’s natural wake windows and sleep patterns and using those to your advantage.

 Doesn’t sound like your baby?
 You’re not alone.
 A 2018 study found that only 57% of babies slept or 8 hours straight at night.
 While sleep training may not be right for every baby, the overwhelming research shows that sleep training and teaching your baby to self-soothe can be ultimately beneficial.
 It’s also important to remember that every family and every baby is different, so what works for someone else may not work for you and vice a versa.
 The bottom line is, though, if you’re suffering from a lack of sleep, you do have options for better sleep in your future.

 How Do I Get my Baby to Self Soothe?

 Many mamas shy away from sleep training because they worry about missing out on those sweet bedtime snuggles.
 But that’s not what sleep training is at all.
 A large part of helping your baby to self-soothe is creating and maintaining the same bedtime routine every night, even when you’re traveling or not in our own home.

 At our house, bedtime lasts about 40 minutes and is the same every night, even down to the song we sing.
-We do bath time, baby lotion, a special song, pajamas, white noise machine, feeding, then put the baby in his bed drowsy, but not asleep.
+We do bath time (don’t forget that soft baby towel for sensitive skin!), baby lotion, a special song, pajamas, white noise machine, feeding, then put the baby in his bed drowsy, but not asleep.